ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 permalink: /photon-fusion-guide
 ---

-Alright, this is going to be kind of a primer on the principles on the model of networking we’re using in our game.
+This is going to be kind of a primer on using Photon Fusion to get your Unity game networked.
 The reason it’s getting documented here is that it’s a kind of complicated setup, and small mistakes can be difficult to debug, so care must be taken in implementing everything correctly.
-Also, Photon’s own documentation is worthless.
+This guide is focused on a host-authoritative setup, meaning that it'll work for one-client-as-host or dedicated server setups, but many of the principles can be applied to shared-authority setups as well.

 ## Overview and definitions

 The idea behind host-authoritative networking is that only one client (or a dedicated host server) can modify the shared state of the game.
 Want to move an object, and have it move for every player?
 Only the host can do that.
 If you’re a client, you have to tell the host to move it for you.
-There are two different ways of telling things to the host (Remote Procedure Calls and networked input).
+There are two different ways of telling things to the host: Remote Procedure Calls and networked input.

 * Remote Procedure Calls is the easy option, it’s just sending a message to the host, as if it was an HTTP request.
 The message can be configured to just executing as soon as possible, or to wait to run on the same simulation tick as the client is currently in.
 You can also attach parameters, such as a target position for an ability, or even reference other networked objects, by just passing in a NetworkObject reference.
-TODO downsides of RPC.
-* If you want it to move immediately on the client, you can choose to simulate it’s position, while waiting for the host.
+* If you want it to move immediately on the client, you can choose to simulate its position, while waiting for the host.
 The host will then need to apply the change retroactively, so that it has started on the same tick as on the client tick.
 The way this is done is with networked input.
 Photon will be polling the client with Input Authority over an object for input, and this input will be applied on the host as well.
-    * In a simple game, an input would be directly tied to mouse/keyboard input, so that Input.GetKey would be passed into an input struct, which will be picked up by Photon, an replicated on the host.
-Since this is not a simple game, and input is not simple, out input won’t be tied directly to a button, but instead to something like “used the lord action tied to the left mouse button” or “consumed a health potion”.
+    * In a simple game, an input would be directly tied to mouse/keyboard input, so that Input.GetKey would be passed into an input struct, which will be picked up by Photon, and replicated on the host.
+In a more complex game, input is not simple and won’t be tied directly to a button, but instead to something like “used the action tied to the left mouse button” or “started charging ability x”.
     * This also means that the game can’t do simulation based directly on input, it has go to through the Photon input.
 This means that you can’t just use Input.GetKey inside the simulation, because the simulation can be rolled back and re-simulated, and it will need to be able to re-poll old input.

 Each object in the world have one of three client-local states:

 * Input authoritative means that the client controls input for that.
 * State authoritative means that the client controls the shared networked state of an object.
 For the host-authoritative setup, the host has state authority over all objects.
 In a setup with shared authority, state authority can be passed to clients, but we’re not using that.
 * If an object is neither input or state authoritative, it’s a proxy.
-Proxies are empty shells of objects, that don’t do any simulation or rewind, but only receives their networked state, and applies that state visually.
+Proxies are empty shells of objects, that don’t do any simulation or rewinding, but only receives their networked state, and applies that state visually.
 This is for example another player lord, when you’re not the host.

 ## Photon Components